 Other runner-ups: Drake 150, Hudson Kitchen, Black Hoof

 8. If you want to rub shoulders with celebrities, head to a bar after the movie

 Sometimes celebrities need a drink to unwind after a hard day’s work just like the rest of us.
 To get into the festival vibe alongside the film industry, head to any of these exclusive spots, many of which have extended drinking hours until 4am.

 Soho House and Spoke Club: These two private member clubs have been very popular with the TIFF going set since they opened a few years ago.
 Premiere parties such as August: Osage County, Fifth Estate, and The Enemy were only a few of the exclusive events held as these venues.
 Unfortunately, you’re not getting in unless a member wants to make you their plus one, even with your best efforts to sweet talk the security.

 The Drake: This Queen West restaurant/nightclub, has been immensely popular with hip Torontonians since it was purchased and renovated in 2001.
 The massive rooftop patio – Sky Yard – is ideally suited for mild weathered September evenings or just as a cool down from dancing it up in the downstairs dance cave.
 The Drake gets busy relatively early and usually has quite a substantial line by 10 PM on weekends but if you go earlier for dinner, you’re in for the night.

 Hotel Bars: The bars & lounges in Toronto’s top hotels are likely to be guaranteed bets for TIFF action and they’re usually open to the public. dBar at the Four Seasons, Deq & Toca at the Ritz, and the exclusive Rooftop Lounge at the Thompson Hotel are your best bets.

 Runner ups: The Hoxton, C Lounge

 Have any more TIFF tips of your own?
-I want to hear about them in the comments below.
+Let me know in the comments below!